irinaplacintagit/blackjack/README.md

 #BLACK JACK CODING TEST

 ##CONCEPT
 The concept here is to get the interviewee to develop a simple java application that simulates the playing of a game of Blackjack (see below for rules) for three players.
-A repository is available in [bitbucket](https://bitbucket.org/thomsonreuters/blackjack-code-test/) at contains a skeleton implementation of the application, and we are interested in how the applicants do in implementing a solution that addresses the tasks given at the end of the document.
+The repository contains a skeleton implementation of the application, and we are interested in how the applicants do in implementing a solution that addresses the tasks given at the end of the document.
-We ask that the applicants take between 1 and 1.5 hours to perform the test – we do not expect applicants to complete all the tasks in the allotted time, we are more interested in how an applicant goes about solving the simple tasks mentioned.
+We ask that the applicants take between 1.5 and 2 hours to perform the test – we do not expect applicants to complete all the tasks in the allotted time, we are more interested in how an applicant goes about solving the simple tasks mentioned.

 **Applicants are asked to follow the best practice they can in terms of creating their putative solutions.**
 Also, applicants are politely asked not to disseminate the details of this coding test – either this document or the contents of the bitbucket repository – to others, or to discuss the details of the coding test with others.